 - I find that saving templates to this location can be fiddly to open and use the template so I find it easier and quicker to save templates to a location which is easy to access.
 Don’t bury your templates inside 10 other folders or you will never utilise them.
 A good idea can be to create a folder on your desktop or within the Documents folder called Templates and save all your email templates within this one location for easy access

-- Navigate to the location you wish to save your template, such as the Desktop and create a folder called Templates (I have created a folder called Templates inside my folder called The Training Lady Blog)
+- Navigate to the location you wish to save your templates, such as the Desktop or Documents and create a folder called Templates (I have created a folder called Templates inside my folder called The Training Lady Blog)

 - Once you are happy click Save

-- Use Windows Explorer and check that the template file is now visible within the folder you specified
+- Use File Explorer (Windows key + E on the keyboard) and check that the template file is now visible within the folder you specified

 To use an email template

 Now that you have saved an email template, it’s now time to utilise it.

 - Navigate to the folder which contains your email template